ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 ### Data

-The data utilized to suggest an answer to this question comes from the University of Pittsburgh English Language Institute Corpus (PELIC).
+The data utilized to suggest an answer to this question comes from the [University of Pittsburgh English Language Institute Corpus (PELIC)](https://eli-data-mining-group.github.io/Pitt-ELI-Corpus/) ([GitHub Repo](https://github.com/ELI-Data-Mining-Group/PELIC-dataset)).
 This corpus is a collection of written responses from 1177 students enrolled in the University of Pittsburgh's Intensive English Program from 2005 to 2012 in an English for Academic Purposes Context.
 The data comprises 46,230 texts and 4,250,703 tokens.
 Each text has been tokenized and lemmatized, according to the Penn Tree Bank (Marcus, 1999).
-This was done with Python's NLTK library, as was Part-of-Speech tagging, utilizing the Penn Treebank POS tagset.
+This was done with Python's NLTK library, as was Part-of-Speech tagging, utilizing the [Penn Treebank POS tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 ### Methods